Skip Navigation

 4.4.1 Current supply mix

-As of December 31, 2023, Alberta had 20,777 MW of installed electricity generation capacity and approximately 26,000 km of transmission lines.
-Natural gas accounted for the majority of Alberta’s installed generating capacity in 2023 (approximately 57%) followed by renewables (approximately 34%) and coal and dual fuel (using both coal and natural gas) (approximately 6%).
+As of December 31, 2024, Alberta had 23,122 MW of installed electricity generation capacity and approximately 26,000 km of transmission lines.
+Natural gas accounted for the majority of Alberta’s installed generating capacity in 2024 (approximately 60%) followed by renewables (approximately 32%).

 The largest renewable source of installed generation capacity in Alberta is wind.
-As of December 31, 2023, Alberta ranks second out of all Canadian provinces and territories with to 4,481 MW of installed generation capacity from wind.
-Wind generation currently constitutes about 22% of Alberta’s installed generation capacity.
+As of December 31, 2024, Alberta ranks second out of all Canadian provinces and territories with 5,588 MW of installed generation capacity from wind.
+Wind generation currently constitutes about 25% of Alberta’s installed generation capacity.

-Following the expiry of the Generation Approvals Pause Regulation, the Government of Alberta issued policy guidance to the AUC that is intended to apply to renewable energy projects approved on or after March 1, 2024.
-This policy guidance imposes limits and conditions on developments that occur on Class 1 or Class 2 agricultural lands, native grasslands, or within 35 km of provincial parks or “pristine viewscapes.”
-Developers will also be required to post reclamation security with the province or the landowner on which infrastructure is sited.
-While installed generation capacity from renewables increased by 1,375 MW in 2023, it remains to be seen if the recent policy guidance will slow the pace of growth of the renewable sector in the province once implemented.
+In late 2024, the Government of Alberta issued the Electric Energy Land Use and Visual Assessment Regulation.
+The Regulation imposes limits and conditions on developments that occur on Class 1 or Class 2 agricultural lands, native grasslands, or within 35 km of provincial parks or “pristine viewscapes.”
+Developers are also required to post reclamation security with the province or the landowner on which infrastructure is sited.
+While installed generation capacity from renewables increased by 1,669 MW in 2024, it remains to be seen if the recent policy guidance will slow the pace of growth of the renewable sector in the province once implemented.

 4.4.2 GHG Emission Management